-How to control the HyperX QuadCast S
+How do you control the HyperX QuadCast S?

 The bottom of the QuadCast S houses a matte dial so you can adjust the gain, and the top is a touch-sensitive mute button.
 When you mute the mic the LED lights turn off, so you never have to worry if it’s actively recording or not.
 The back of the microphone houses a USB-C input for plugging in the provided 3-meter USB-C to USB cable.
 Above the USB-C input is a 3.5mm headphone jack, so you can directly monitor your recording or live stream.

 Great question!
 It depends on what you’re recording.
 Watch our video above to get a step-by-step walkthrough.

 Does the HyperX QuadCast S have multiple recording patterns?

 The HyperX QuadCast S has a dial on the back that lets you switch between the four available polar patterns: cardioid, bidirectional, omnidirectional, and stereo.
 These settings can be useful for different recording types.
 If you’re interviewing someone who is sitting directly across from you, you’ll want to try the bidirectional setting.
 This is different from when you’re recording a podcast with just your own voice; in that instance, the cardioid setting is probably the way to go.